-Draft 1.1– October 29, 2019
+Draft 1.2– November 26, 2019

+Background

 The Western Regional Air Partnership (WRAP) is a voluntary partnership of states, tribes, federal land managers, local air agencies and the U.S. EPA whose purpose is to understand current and evolving regional air quality issues in the West.
 The WRAP Board (Board) directs and provides oversight of the activities performed by the WRAP.
 The WRAP Charter outlines the purposes of the WRAP and memorializes the powers and duties of the Board, including that the Board:

 “establish a Technical Steering Committee from the membership to oversee and direct the technical and analytical work of WRAP staff, contractors, and work groups”